Floydlang/floyd/docs/floyd_speak.md

 		return 3
 	}

-This mean the function is no pure.
+This mean the function is not pure - it has side effects.

 A pure function cannot call any impure functions!
 An impure function can call both pure and impure functions.